 Varicose veins not only affect the confidence you feel in your appearance but can also be a sign of underlying vein disease.
-If you have varicose veins, experienced vascular surgeon Dennis Resetarits, MD, of Surgical Care East, PLLC in Camillus, New York, can help.
+If you have varicose veins, experienced vascular surgeon Dennis Resetarits, MD, of Surgical Care East, PLLC in Camillus, New York, and serving the greater region of Syracuse, New York, can help.
 Dr. Resetarits and his team use innovative, minimally invasive techniques, including sclerotherapy, endovenous radiofrequency ablation, and the VenaSeal™ Closure System to restore health to your legs.
 Call Surgical Care East, PLLC to schedule a consultation or book an appointment online today.

 Varicose veins are unhealthy blood vessels that are most likely to appear in your legs.
 They're visible through your skin and sometimes become so swollen they protrude like twisted ropes.
 Varicose veins can be blue, red, or purple.